 The recent death of Cecil the Lion has sparked media outrage and I have watched the story unfold with keen interest.
 I have been very curious as well as saddened, to learn the facts along with all sides of the argument.
 For those of you who are not familiar with this story Cecil was a 13 year old Lion who lived in Hwanga National Park in Zimbabwe.
 He was a kind of celebrity and favourite tourist attraction to those who visited the park over the years.
 Both because of his indifference to people who were driving by wanting to take pictures of him and because of the story of how he came to be there.

 Cecil, named after Cecil Rhodes, and his brother became known to the National park in 2008 when they got into a fight with another pride of lions.
 This fight resulted in the death of his brother and in Cecil being seriously injured.
 After that he was forced out of his own pride and so he teamed up with another male lion called Jericho.
 Together they created their own pride comprised of about a half a dozen female lions and a dozen cubs.
 Cecil and Jericho became part of a Wildlife Conservation Study run by Oxford University.
 They both have GPS collars that track their whereabouts.
-Out of sixty-two lions that are involved in the study which began in 1999, thirty-four have since died.
-Cecil was particularly identifiable however due to his black mane and visitors to the park knew him well.
+Out of sixty-two lions that are involved in the study, which began in 1999, thirty-four have since died.
+Cecil was particularly identifiable however due to his black mane.
+Visitors to the park knew him well.

 Cecil has however become even more famous in the wake of his death.
 Last June an American dentist called Walter Palmer from Minnesotta hunted and killed Cecil with the help of two other men.
 These two men were professional hunter guides and Palmer reportedly paid up to 50, 000 dollars to enable him to kill the lion.
 It is illegal to kill animals in the park so Cecil was believed to be lured out by a dead animal that was tied to the back of the truck that was occupied by these three men and shot with a crossbow.
 This only wounded the animal and so he was then tracked for forty hours before he was killed by Palmer and his guides with a rifle.
 They then skinned him and removed his head.
 Mr Palmer allegedly claimed the head as his prize for killing the animal.